evgenyneu/evgenii.com/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-3.md

 You will see that **didTapGreetButton** is highlighted and reports this error message:

-> Method didTapGreetButton is missing in 'MainActivity'...
+> Cannot resolve symbol 'didTapGreetButton'...

 ### Implement didTapGreetButton method